kishanmanoharan/kishanmanoharan/README.md

 ### A little about me

-Currently a student at George Brown College and living in Toronto, Canada.
+Full-time software dev based in Toronto, Ontario.
-And I like to code :)
+I enjoy programming, photography, coffee, and other 'human-activities'!